-At December 31, 2021, we had \$7.3 of additional operating leases and \$.8 of additional finance leases that had not yet commenced.
-These leases will commence in 2022 with average lease terms of 6 years for the operating leases and 7 years for the finance leases.
+At December 31, 2022, we had \$29.4 of additional operating leases that had not yet commenced.
+These leases will commence in 2023 with average lease terms of 5 years.

 Supplemental balance sheet information related to leases was as follows: